-This recipe started off with the already quite good Country Chicken Sausage recipe you can find in the good ol' Sausage And Jerky Handbook.
-Great book to own by the way.
+This recipe started with the already quite good Country Chicken Sausage recipe you can find in the good ol' Sausage And Jerky Handbook—great book to own, by the way.
 But I wasn't quite happy with that recipe.
 It lacked something I like so much in fresh sausage - a touch of sweetness and that pleasant tang.
 It was also too salty for my taste.
-Additionally, I wanted to modify the flavor profile a little as I am not necessarily a huge fan of cloves but I do like onion and garlic notes.
+I also wanted to modify the flavor profile a little, as I am not necessarily a huge fan of cloves, but I liked the notes of onion and garlic.

-To make a long story short, after a few iterations this ended up being one of the best tasting fresh sausages I've ever had, chicken or otherwise.
-Sounds quite immodest, but I am very proud of this recipe.
-Every time I make this sausage I get requests for more.
+To make a long story short, after a few iterations, this ended up being one of the best-tasting fresh sausages I've ever had, chicken or otherwise.
+It sounds immodest, but I am very proud of this recipe.
+Every time I make this sausage, I get requests for more.

 If you've been reading my blog long enough, you've noticed that I like using Fermento to give my sausages a tangy taste.
 In this chicken sausage recipe, I decided to experiment a little and add powdered buttermilk instead.
-Both are very similar in the sense that they are both milk byproducts, the difference is that powdered buttermilk is less tangy.
-The good news is that powdered buttermilk is way easier to find - every grocery store sells it.
-That said, you have a choice of using Fermento or powdered buttermilk in this recipe, both will work great in this recipe.
+Both are very similar in the sense that they are both milk byproducts; the main difference is that powdered buttermilk is slightly less tangy.
+But the good news is that powdered buttermilk is way easier to find - every grocery store sells it.
+That said, you can choose to use Fermento or powdered buttermilk in this recipe; both will work great.

 I consider this recipe a healthier chicken sausage.
-It has a relatively low amount of sodium compared to many sausage recipes out there and it contains a modest amount of fat.
-Often times commercially made chicken sausage is loaded with fat, often pork fat.
+It has a relatively low amount of sodium compared to many sausage recipes out there, and it contains a modest amount of fat.
+Often, commercially made chicken sausage is loaded with fat, usually pork fat.
 The advantage of homemade chicken sausage is that you can make it as healthy as you want.
 I even like incorporating white chicken meat to make the sausage even healthier.

 The best meat for homemade chicken sausage

-The other option is to buy bone-in, skin-on chicken thighs and debone them.
-It will be more expensive to buy just chicken thighs but the ratio of meat and skin from chicken thighs is very good for this sausage.
-You can incorporate a chicken breast or two here, with skin, if desired.
+The other option is to buy and debone bone-in, skin-on chicken thighs.
+It will be more expensive to buy just chicken thighs, but the ratio of meat and skin from chicken thighs is perfect for this sausage.
+If desired, you can also incorporate a chicken breast or two here, with skin.

 Storing chicken sausage

-This sausage will keep for 5 days in the refrigerator or frozen for up to 6 months or even longer if properly vacuum sealed.
+This sausage can be stored for 5 days in the refrigerator or frozen for up to 6 months or even longer if properly vacuum sealed.

 Smoking chicken sausage at low temperatures